Muhammad-Usama-1/infra-setup-terrafrom/DNS/dns.md

 nslookup linkedin.in
 ```

-DNS use port 53 , tcp for zone transfering and UPD for naming
+DNS use port 53 , tcp for zone transfering and UDP for naming

 Steps: